2025–26 FC Barcelona season: Pre-season

+August

-On 7 August 2025, Barcelona announced the temporary suspension as captain of goalkeeper Marc-André ter Stegen as a result of opening disciplinary proceedings against the player.
+On 4 August, Barcelona closed out their Asia tour with a 0–5 win over Daegu FC, with a brace from Gavi and goals from Lewandowski, Dro Fernández, and Marcus Rashford.
+Three days later, Barcelona announced the temporary suspension as captain of goalkeeper Marc-André ter Stegen as a result of opening disciplinary proceedings against the player.
 Ronald Araújo assumed the role during this period.
 The player was suspended as a result of his refusal to sign a consent form for his medical data to be sent to La Liga.
-Ter Stegen rectified his decision the next day, 8 August 2025, and the club reinstated him as captain.
+Ter Stegen rectified his decision the next day, 8 August, and the club reinstated him as captain.

-On 10 August 2025, Barcelona celebrated the Joan Gamper Trophy at the Johan Cruyff Stadium to inaugurate their 2025–26 season.
+On 9 August, Iñigo Martínez left the club on a free transfer to join Al-Nassr.
+The next day, Barcelona celebrated the Joan Gamper Trophy at the Johan Cruyff Stadium to inaugurate their 2025–26 season.
 They faced off against Italian club Como, winning 5–0 with goals from Fermin Lopez (2), Raphinha, and Lamine Yamal (2).

+On 15 August, Francisco Trincão was sold to Sporting CP for €11 million.
+The following day, Barcelona began their LaLiga title defense with a 0–3 away victory over Mallorca, with goals from Ferran Torres, Raphinha, and Lamine Yamal.
+The match saw first-team debuts for Joan Garcia, Jofre Torrents, and Marcus Rashford.

+On 23 August, Barcelona managed to come from 2–0 down to secure a 2–3 win away at Levante UD thanks to goals from Pedri and Ferran Torres and a last-minute own goal by Unai Elgezabal.
+Four days later, goalkeeper Iñaki Peña was loaned to Elche for the season.

+On 28 August, Jan Virgili departed for Mallorca for €3 million.
+Two days later, Barcelona were held to a 1–1 draw by Rayo Vallecano at the Vallecas Stadium, with Lamine Yamal converting from the penalty spot.